-Triple Berry Cobbler is the perfect dessert for sharing.
+Made with three kinds of berries, Mixed Berry Cobbler is the perfect dessert for sharing.
 Mix up some fresh berries, add a bit of flour, vanilla and sugar, and bake until the fruit is nice and bubbly, then top with quick homemade biscuits.
 Serve with a scoop of ice cream or a dollop of yogurt for a sweet but light treat!
 This is a crowd pleaser dessert when you need one!

-My original recipe called for adding three tablespoons of sugar to the fruit before cooking it.
-But honestly, I’ve found that this dish really doesn’t need it.
+Also, my original recipe called for adding three tablespoons of sugar to the fruit before cooking it.
+But honestly, I've found that this dish really doesn't need it.

 What makes a cobbler a cobbler?